rodelm/rodello/README.md

 # rodelloApp
-This works just like Trello
+This works just like TrelloApp

 #Dependencies
 This app uses: